chaytonmin/minchen/_pages/about.md

 My research interest includes Autonomous Driving and Embodied Intelligence.

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Selected for the CCF IV Youth Incentive Program.
+- *2024.10*: &nbsp;🎉🎉 One paper is accepted by CIVS 2024 as Outstanding Candidate Paper Award.
 - *2024.03*: &nbsp;🎉🎉 One paper is accepted by IV 2024.
 - *2024.02*: &nbsp;🎉🎉 One paper is accepted by RA-L & IROS 2024.
 - *2023.10*: &nbsp;🎉🎉 One paper is accepted by TIV.